Moving to Guatemala Guide

 Indeed, it has been suggested that it is entirely possible to spend a day in Antigua and hear nothing but English spoken.

-The most common source of transportation in Guatemala is bus; however there are a number of different types of bus visitors should be aware of.
+The most common source of transportation in Guatemala is the bus; however, there are a number of different types of bus visitors should be aware of.

 At the very bottom end of the market, and offering ludicrously cheap fares, are the local buses.
 Known as “camionetas” but usually simply referred to as “chicken buses” (due to their prevalence in poor rural areas) these are typically retired US school buses that have been painted a patchwork of gaudy colours.

-Lastly it is possible to hire car in Guatemala, which may be your only option to reach the remotest areas.
+Lastly, it is possible to hire a car in Guatemala, which may be your only option to reach the remotest areas.
 That said, a combination of seemingly suicidal Guatemalan drivers and high crime rates means that special care must be taken when driving yourself around the country.

 Firstly when hiring a car ensure you go to great pains to carefully inspect every element.
 Ensure that even tiny insignificant dents or scratches are carefully noted on the paperwork and keep a copy for your records.
 Stories abound of tourists being charged for repair work that was required before they drove out of the lot.

-Secondly, you should be aware that car jackings and unofficial road blocks are not uncommon in Guatemala.
+Secondly, you should be aware that carjackings and unofficial roadblocks are not uncommon in Guatemala.
 This means that driving after dark should never be considered.
 Furthermore, when parking your car ensure that it is in a highly secure location.
-A number of car parks with guards ca be found around Guatemala and these are normally the safest places to stow your vehicle overnight.
+A number of car parks with guards can be found around Guatemala and these are normally the safest places to stow your vehicle overnight.

 Should you decide to take the plunge then visitors from the UK and USA can drive using their own home driving license for up to 90 days.
 That said, even under such circumstances it can be wise to apply for an International Driving Permit simply because police officers will be more familiar with these documents, helping to avoid any issues if you are stopped.